gccloudone/aurora/content/en/architecture/security/access-control.en.md

 Aurora platform components that access or provide data are identified through non-human accounts: [Kubernetes Service Accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/), which are often associated with one or more workload identities on each Cloud Service Provider (CSP) (for example, [Microsoft Entra workload identities](https://learn.microsoft.com/en-us/entra/workload-id/workload-identities-overview)).
 These accounts are granted the minimum necessary sets of permissions for each component's intended function.

 Kubernetes offers [Roles and ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) which define access and [RoleBindings and ClusterRoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) which bind Roles and ClusterRoles to an identity.
 This identity can be an individual user or user group from an integrated identity provider (which would be associated with the cluster at the CSP-level) or a Kubernetes Service Account.

-Microsoft Entra ID is the centralized identity provider for human users.
-Each Microsoft Entra ID account used to access Aurora is a member of one or more [Microsoft Entra groups](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups) that grant a user role among the following high-level definitions:
+Membership to these groups grant a user role among the following high-level definitions:

 ## Solution Builder
 Solution Builders design, develop, deploy, and operate solutions that run on Aurora.
 They require access to Kubernetes Resources and CustomResources.